AnggeloCampos/Prensa-de-banco/English.md

 The design presented corresponds to a bench vise, which has an opening of 120 (mm) max.
 The bench vise is meant for personal use, on light and small pieces.

-The design is based on the video by

 # 2.Components
 ***